onekilo79/ftpd_test/readme.md

 This also uses ideas from [Chris Pitt's pure ftp image](https://github.com/thirstybear/ftpd_test)

 # Purpose
-This is a local developers image to stub out using a ftp server for development in isolation.
+This is a local developers image to use a ftp server for development and testing in isolation.

-It is not a good idea to run this image as infrastructure.
+It is not a intended to run this image as infrastructure.

 # Changes to the original image